-If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they indicate.
+If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they signify.

 This guide will explain what these things are, how they are utilized, and compare thermal paste vs. grease vs. pads to explore how they differ from one another.

 All of these things are thermal (heat) conductors.
-This means they will absorb the heat produced by the CPU or the GPU (the chip specifically) and conduct it securely and efficiently to the heatsink, from which it will be further dispersed.
+This means they will absorb the heat produced by the CPU or the GPU (the chip specifically) and conduct it safely and effectively to the heatsink, from which it will be further dispersed.

-It’s crucial to know why there is even a need for such things, so let’s take a closer look.
+It’s essential to know why there is even a need for such things, so let’s take a nearer look.

 Table of ContentsShow